Lichao-Wu/ML-Matrix_JS/README.md

 # ML-Matrix_JS
-This is a function including the Fundamantal 2D matrix computation and operation methods.
+This is a function including the fundamental 2D matrix computation and operation methods.

-You can use it by coping the entire function to the source code, or create your own library by modifing it.
+You can use it by copying the entire function to the source code or create your own library by modifying it.

+If you find any bugs or have any feedback, contact me please :) we together can make this work better!

 ### Get started
 ```js